StavenX/Synergy---a-Tower-Defense-game/README.md

 ## How can you contribute?
 ### The idea with this project is to make it accessible to anyone who wants to participate hence why we made it in the opensource course of our study program.
 All types of contribution are welcome.
 Our group is mostly concentrated on the code aspect of the project.
 We do not have a specific plan on how the game should be developed or how it should look at the end stages of the development process so input on these aspects are also appreciated.
 Anyone is welcome as long as you behave and respect that we are new to this development format.

+## If you wish to contribute, send a message to edvin_myhren@hotmail.com, and attach resources / ideas.
+You will then get permission to commit and make pull requests